 WAYS OF KNOWING: INTUITION

 Intuitions are a vivid aspect of our subjective experience.
 We often use the term ‘intuition’ as a catch-all label for a variety of effortless, inescapable, self-evident perceptions or flashes of insight that seem to arrive fully-formed and without warning.

-Is intuition the stuff of creativity?
+- Is intuition the mysterious stuff of creativity?

-Mathematical proof hinges on hard logic and an assumption of certainty, but the axioms of mathematics are taken as self-evident.
+- Mathematical proof hinges on hard logic and an assumption of certainty, but the axioms of mathematics are taken as self-evident.
 Is the edifice of mathematics founded on a fragile base of intuition?